getsentry/rfcs/text/0004-import-reorg.md

-the proposal is to require developers to import models from the declaring model instead of the re-import.  that means rather than to import `from sentry.models import user` the developer is required to import from `sentry.models.user` instead.
+the proposal is to require developers to import models from the declaring model instead of the re-import.  that means rather than to import `from sentry.models import User` the developer is required to import `from sentry.models.user import User` instead.
 This has a few benefits:

 1. People are less likely to accidentally use imports out of the `sentry.models` module that exist today but were unintentional.
 As an example we have seen